 In addition to Wynn, there are numerous other golf courses near the Las Vegas Strip that span the price/quality spectrum.

-Or, Just Hit Topgolf: Tucked directly behind MGM Grand, Topgolf could be a solid daytime activity during a bachelor party in Las Vegas.
+Or, Just Hit Topgolf: Tucked directly behind MGM Grand, Topgolf could be a solid daytime activity.

 Like their other locations, Topgolf offers an assortment of competitive games, however, this one also offers bar-top gaming and a 2-level pool that is free to access.